opendcs/opendcs/docs/source/start-routingspec.rst

 * **hotbackupgroup** - an ordered group of LRGS data sources, where secondary and teriary servers are used with primary or secondary is unavailble, respectively
 * **roundrobingroup** - contains a list of other data sources and is continually read in

+Note that the names of sources **cannot be renamed** after they are created, so select the source name wisely.

 lrgs
 ~~~~